Hinatazaka46: 2015–2018: Hiragana Keyakizaka46

-The group was established as Hiragana Keyakizaka46 (けやき坂46) on November 30, 2015, as a subgroup of Keyakizaka46, with their name written in hiragana as opposed to kanji.
+The group was established as Hiragana Keyakizaka46 (けやき坂46) on 30 November 2015, as a subgroup of Keyakizaka46, with their name written in hiragana as opposed to kanji.
 Colloquially, Hiragana Keyakizaka46 was also known as Hiragana Keyaki, while the main Keyakizaka46 group was known as Kanji Keyaki.

 At its founding, Hiragana Keyakizaka46 consisted of only one member, Neru Nagahama, who did not participate in the Keyakizaka46 final audition due to her parents' earlier disapproval and was assigned to the subgroup as a "special case"; she would later be appointed a "concurrent" (兼任, ken'nin) member of both groups and join the main Keyakizaka46 lineup starting from their second single, "Sekai ni wa Ai Shika Nai" (2016).
 Auditions were held soon after for Hiragana Keyakizaka46, and the first generation of eleven members joined the group in May 2016.
 The group was initially announced as the "under" group to Keyakizaka46 with the possibility of its members also being selected for the main group's song lineup, a system already practiced by Nogizaka46.
 Due to the two groups' increasing activities, Nagahama left Hiragana Keyakizaka46 in September 2017, becoming only a member of the main group.
 A second generation of nine people was added in August 2017, and a third, again consisting of only Hinano Kamimura, was added in November 2018 through a Sakamichi Series joint audition.

-As a subgroup, Hiragana Keyakizaka46 released their music as part of the main group's singles and albums.
+Kumi Sasaki was appointed the group's captain in June 2018.As a subgroup, Hiragana Keyakizaka46 released their music as part of the main group's singles and albums.
 Their first release as a group is the B-side "Hiragana Keyaki" (ひらがなけやき) from "Sekai ni wa Ai Shika Nai", although Nagahama did perform "Noriokureta Bus" (乗り遅れたバス) from Keyakizaka46's debut single "Silent Majority" (2016) with several Keyakizaka46 members.
 In concerts, the two groups often performed together, but Hiragana Keyakizaka46 also held independent concerts, including a nationwide Zepp tour in 2017 and a three-day Nippon Budokan performance in January 2018, after Keyakizaka46 pulled out due to lead singer Yurina Hirate's injury.
 Hiragana Keyakizaka46 also released an independent album in 2018 titled Hashiridasu Shunkan.

 In terms of variety shows, Hiragana Keyakizaka46 initially appeared in Keyakizaka46's shows Keyakitte, Kakenai? and KeyaBingo!, and started their own show Hiragana Oshi in 2018.
 The first generation also appeared in the drama series Re:Mind in 2017.

 From April to May 2018, Hiragana Keyakizaka46 members performed in the stage play Ayumi written by Yukio Shiba, where the characters (which consist of people of various ages and genders, as well as animals) was portrayed by different members on every scene change.
 The play was released on Hulu Japan in February 2021.